PolySync/oscc/README.md

 Now that all your Arduino modules are properly setup, it is time to start sending control commands.
 There is an example application to do this that uses the Logitech F310 Gamepad.
-The example interfaces to the joystick gamepad via the SDL2 joystick library and sends CAN commands over the control CAN bus via the Kvaser CANlib SDK.
+The example interfaces to the joystick gamepad via the SDL2 joystick library and sends CAN commands over the control CAN bus via socketcan or linuxcan.
 These CAN control commands are interpreted by the respective Arduino modules and used to actuate the vehicle.

 ## Pre-requisites:

-A Logitech F310 gamepad is required, and the SDL2 library and CANlib SDK need to be pre-installed.
-A CAN interface adapter, such as the [Kvaser Leaf Light](https://www.kvaser.com), is also required.
+A Logitech F310 gamepad is required and the SDL2 library.
+Joystick commander supports socketcan by default, but provides the option to use linuxcan.
+If using linuxcan, the CANlib SDK needs to be pre-installed and a CAN interface adapter, such as the [Kvaser Leaf Light](https://www.kvaser.com), is also required.

 [logitech-F310](http://a.co/3GoUlkN)